MicrosoftDocs/sdk-api/sdk-api-src/content/winineti/nf-winineti-internetinitializeautoproxydll.md

 There are two WinINet functions named <b>InternetInitializeAutoProxyDll</b>.
 The first, which merely refreshes the internal state of proxy configuration information from the registry, has a single parameter as documented directly below.

 The second function, prototyped as <b>pfnInternetInitializeAutoProxyDll</b>, is part of WinINet's limited autoproxy support, and must be called by dynamically linking to "JSProxy.dll".
 For autoproxy support, use Windows HTTP Services (WinHTTP) version 5.1.
-For more information, see <a href="https://msdn.microsoft.com/en-us/library/Aa384240(v=VS.85).aspx">WinHTTP AutoProxy Support</a>.
+For more information, see <a href="http.using_the_winhttp_autoproxy_feature">WinHTTP AutoProxy Support</a>.

 ## -parameters